HSF/hsf.github.io/_workinggroups/generators.md

 #### Current convenors

+- Saptaparna Bhattacharya, CMS and Wayne State University (2024-)
+- Stephen Mrenna, CMS and Fermilab (2024-)
 - Phil Ilten, LHCb and University of Cincinnati (2023-)
-- Markus Diefenthaler, EIC and JLab (2022-)
-- Efe Yazgan, CMS and National Taiwan University (2020-)

 All convenors can be reached [by email](mailto:hsf-generator-wg-convenors@googlegroups.com). <!-- markdown-link-check-disable-line -->